 Do you comply with, and where possible exceed, all environmental legislation that relates to the company?

-Do you set clear environmental objectives relevant to your organisation and identify performance targets, which you monitor and review?
+Do you set clear environmental objectives relevant to your organisation, including your organisation’s approach to meeting the target of achieving net zero by 2050, and identify performance targets, which you monitor and review?

 Do you encourage the development of good environmental practice by your employees, suppliers and customers?